 Goaltender Ken Dryden recorded his 42nd career shutout on Nov.
 8, 1978, as the Canadiens scored a 6-0 road win at the Washington Capitals.
 This was the first of five shutouts for Dryden during his final NHL season, who retired with 46 in his Hall of Fame career.

 Hat Tricks Galore

-Max Bentley scored his third career hat trick, on Nov.
+Max Bentley scored his third career hat trick on Nov.
 8, 1945, to lead the Blackhawks to a 5-4 win at the Rangers.
-Four of his six career hat tricks came at the expense of New York, who he spent his final NHL season with in 1953-54.
+Four of his six career hat tricks came at New York’s expense, with whom he spent his final NHL season in 1953-54.

-Luc Robitaille, Jari Kurri, and Mike Donnelly all scored hat tricks, on Nov.
+Luc Robitaille, Jari Kurri, and Mike Donnelly all scored hat tricks on Nov.
 8, 1992, as the Kings rolled to an 11-4 road win at the San Jose Sharks.
-Robitaille’s ninth career hat trick made him the fourth player to ever score 300 goals with the Kings.
+Robitaille’s ninth career hat trick made him the fourth player to score 300 goals with the Kings.

 New Club Records

-Sid Smith scored twice, on Nov.
-8, 1950, as the Maple Leafs extended their team-record undefeated streak to 11 straight games (8-0-3) with a 5-3 win at the Rangers.
+On Nov.
+8, 1950, Sid Smith scored twice as the Maple Leafs extended their team-record undefeated streak to 11 straight games (8-0-3) with a 5-3 win at the Rangers.

-Dennis Kearns became the first player Canucks history to play in 500 games, on Nov.
+Dennis Kearns became the first player in Canucks’ history to play in 500 games on Nov.
 8, 1978, during a 6-4 win at the Detroit Red Wings.
 Rookie Thomas Gradin led the scoring with two goals and an assist.